changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-common/README.md

 # Azure Communication Common Package client library for Python

-Azure Communication Common client package is intended contains common types that can be used by other Azure Communication client packages.
+Azure Communication Common client package is intended to contain common types that can be used by other Azure Communication client packages.

 # Getting started
 ### Prerequisites